34 Wheelchair Sports You Should Know About

 27. Wheelchair Martial Arts

-Includes disciplines like judo, taekwondo, and karate, adapted for seated sparring, self-defense, and kata forms.
+Includes disciplines like judo, taekwondo, and karate, adapted for seated sparring and self-defense.
+These arts emphasize control, respect, and technical mastery.

 28. Adaptive Shooting (Air Rifle/Pistol)

-Precision sport where athletes shoot at targets from a seated or supported position, focusing on breath control and accuracy.
+A precision Paralympic sport where athletes shoot at targets from a seated or supported position, focusing on breath control, focus, and accuracy.

 29. Boccia